Symbiotic House: Germane Barnes

 Starting: 6:30 PM

-His work has been exhibited at institutions including the Art Institute of Chicago and The Museum of Modern Art as part of Reconstructions: Architecture and Blackness in America, as well as the Chicago Architecture Biennial.
-He is a recipient of the Architectural League Prize and a Rome Prize Fellow at the American Academy in Rome.
-His work is held in the permanent collections of institutions such as SFMOMA, LACMA and the National Museum of African American History and Culture.
+His work has been featured in exhibitions at the Art Institute of Chicago, the Chicago Architecture Biennial and The Museum of Modern Art’s Reconstructions: Architecture and Blackness in America.
+A recipient of the Architectural League Prize and a Rome Prize Fellow at the American Academy in Rome, Barnes’ work is also held in the permanent collections of SFMOMA, LACMA and the National Museum of African American History and Culture.

-Organized by Miami-based artist Lee Pivnik, the Symbiotic House lecture series convenes artists and designers working at the intersection of architecture and ecological mutualism.
+Organized by Miami-based artist Lee Pivnik, the Symbiotic House lecture series brings together artists and designers working at the intersection of architecture and ecological mutualism.